Introduction to Loro's Rich Text CRDT

 Background

-Loro is based on the Replayable Event Graph (REG) algorithm proposed by Seph Gentle, but this algorithm cannot integrate the original version of Peritext.
+Loro is based on the Event Graph Walker (Eg-walker) algorithm proposed by Seph Gentle, but this algorithm cannot integrate the original version of Peritext.
 This motivates us to create a new rich text algorithm.
-It is independent of the specific List CRDTs, thus working nicely with REG, and is developed on top of them to establish a rich text CRDT.
+It is independent of the specific List CRDTs, thus working nicely with Eg-walker, and is developed on top of them to establish a rich text CRDT.

-Before diving into the algorithm of Loro's rich text CRDT, I'd like to briefly introduce REG and Peritext, and why Peritext cannot be used on REG.
+Before diving into the algorithm of Loro's rich text CRDT, I'd like to briefly introduce Eg-walker and Peritext, and why Peritext cannot be used on Eg-walker.

 Recap on List CRDTs